 Day 10: shift your perspective.
 Where can using a new lens help me tell a new story?

 In 2018 instead of saying it's been 11 years since my car accident, I'll say it's my first year driving.
-It'l be in a way that's more consistent that it's been since that day, over a decade ago.
+It'l be in a way that's more consistent than it's been since that day, over a decade ago.
 The truth is I don't feel as free as I desire because I don't drive anymore.
 And the idea of telling a new story after so long of having lived this one, scares me because it matters a great deal to me.
 I'll never feel the way I want to feel until I am literally in the drivers seat of my life again.

 And while I've continuously choked in moving ahead in any real way, this year was different.
 I've driven more, although far and very few in between, than in years before.
 And it's feeling really good to imagine being behind a wheel again.
 And its that feeling I'm going to feed.
 It's that story that I'm going to repeat until it's not only the truth I know but the one I live out more often than not.